life-itself/web3/guide/index.md

 This claim argues that web3 is the path which progress is taking.
 Historical inventions like the printing press were fraught with concern and risk, and yet humanity survived those paradigm shifts.
 Blockchain technology is no different than the printing press.
 We can’t stop runaway phenomena.
 We simply have to embrace them.

-### Evaluation of claim
+### Evaluation: False

-Our evaluation is that blockchain technology, detached from the sale of crypto assets, has shown no track record of providing benefit for any real world applications.
+Blockchain technology, detached from the sale of crypto assets, has shown no track record of providing benefit for any real world applications.
 A financial system rooted in blockchain technology is not desirable and the dream of revolutionary systems of governance built on blockchain technology which can support the solving of public goods problems and collective action problems remains unrealized.

 ### Content